If you think you need a new server, you’re probably right.

 As with any electronics upon which your core operations depend: don’t touch it, don’t look at it, don’t let anyone sketchy or clumsy near it.
 Store your server in a cool, dark place away from pipes and with good airflow.
 Be sure to back up your server regularly (preferably automatically and daily at a minimum) to be sure that if you do suffer a server crash, you can get back online quickly.

-Want some assistance assessing, estimating and server-planning for your business?
+Looking for some assistance assessing, estimating and server-planning for your business?
+Give Dynamic Quest a call!